mdn/content/files/en-us/web/api/webxr_device_api/inputs/index.md

 In any case, to identify the targeted object, you need to determine if the ray specified by the {{domxref("XRInputSource")}} property {{domxref("XRInputSource.targetRaySpace", "targetRaySpace")}} intersects any objects in the scene, whether they're virtual or real-world.

-See [Targeting and hit detection](/en-US/docs/Web/API/WebXR_Device_API/Targeting) for a more detailed look at what's involved..
+See [Targeting and hit detection](/en-US/docs/Web/API/WebXR_Device_API/Targeting) for a more detailed look at what's involved.

 ### Presenting hand-held objects